 - The facility intake coordinator will coordinate confirmation of the transfer including medical records and test results.

 - The facility intake coordinator will call AATC who will coordinate the physical transfer of the patient.

-Any patient who appears acutely ill with concerns for a possible emergency condition should be referred to the hospital by the 911 system.
+Any patient who appears acutely ill with concerns for a possible emergency condition should be referred to the hospital via the 911 system.

-Patients with mild symptoms who are known to be COVID-19 positive or suspected to have COVID-19, can be referred to the alternate care sites by contacting the AATC.
-AATC will dispatch an advanced life support (ALS) ambulance to evaluate the patient on-site.
+Patients with COVID-19 who are asymptomatic or have mild symptoms can be referred to the alternate care sites by contacting the AATC.
+AATC will dispatch an advanced life support (ALS) ambulance to evaluate the patient on site.